-The objective of the Financial Management Concentration is to prepare students to enter a career in corporate finance.
-The graduating student should have an in-depth understanding of both the quantitative and qualitative aspects of analytic tools used to make financial management decisions such as forecasting, planning, and capital budgeting.
-The student should understand both the domestic and global environment in which the financial manager makes decisions, and the nature and use of various securities available to provide financing for the firm.
+The objective of the Financial Management Concentration is to prepare students to enter a career in finance.
+Students will get an indepth look at both the quantitative and qualitative aspects of the analytical tools needed to make financial decisions.
+Emphasis will be on both domestic and global capital market institutions and securities.